Do you wonder how often should you wash your dog?

 They aren’t very well: If your dog is poorly, they may have bathroom problems, or vomit, which means they end up covered in mess.
 In this case, more regular bathing may be necessary.
 Just be careful not to stress your dog with the process.

 Planning your Dog’s Bathing Schedule

 Keep in mind, different breeds can sometimes require different care.
 If your dog's coat is unique, it may require more regular baths.

-For instance, longer dog's coat can become tangled and messy a lot faster than shorter coats.
+For instance, long coats can become tangled and messy a lot faster than short coats.
 Maintaining your dog’s fur with regular grooming can help to reduce the need for frequent cleaning in some cases.

 There are even some breeds, like the Peruvian hairless dog, require extra bathing compared to most common breeds, because their skin can produce excess oils.
 Additionally, dogs with corded coats, like Komondors, require less bathing because the cords effectively repel water.